Page 4 of 4

 cdd wrote:Telling them it's their fault for being so stupid in the first place also does not help.

-I have reproduced something I wrote in this thread below:
+I have reproduced something I wrote in

 Common sense, eh?
 The average computer novice usually cannot distinguish between an official OS dialogue box and a fake one produced by "malware".
 Put yourself in the position of a new computer user.
 What would you do if a box on your computer said "Your computer may be at risk - press 'Yes' for immediate protection"?